Monster Hunter Wilds: Gameplay

+In the game, the player can ride on Seikret to explore the game's world.

 Similar to its predecessor, Wilds is an action role-playing video game played from a third-person perspective.
-In Wilds, players take on the role of a custom hunter character who travels to the "Forbidden Lands", a landmass filled with monsters, in order to locate a missing expedition party.
+In Wilds, players take on the role of a custom hunter character who travels to the "Forbidden Lands", a distant, unexplored landmass with an ecosystem filled with unique monsters.
 As with previous games in the series, the player's hunter tracks and fights monsters, either capturing or slaying them, from which they gain rewards in the form of monster parts and other resources.
 Along with other resources collected in the game world, the player can then craft new armor, weapons, consumables, and other gear, which allow them to fight more difficult monsters.

 The game world features several biomes, each of which is a large open world for players to freely explore.
 In Wilds, players can seamlessly move between the larger world and their hunter village where they can cook food, replenish their supplies, and craft new gear.
 Quests can also be started whenever players locate their targets in the wilds.
 The game introduces a type of mount called a Seikret which aids player exploration and directs them towards their current objective, and can also be ridden while in combat.
 The Seikret allows the player character to carry two distinct weapons while hunting monsters, though armor can only be changed in the village.